 Since 2010, the Agency has also been leading a project collecting information on the sale of veterinary antimicrobials across the EU since 2010 called the European Surveillance of Veterinary Antimicrobial Consumption.

-The Agency has an advisory role in a number of other projects.
+The Agency has an advisory role in a number of projects.
 These include:

 - Advanced Immunization Technologies (ADITEC);

 - Advances in Small Trials dEsign for Regulatory Innovation and eXcellence (Asterix);